 How Do We Define Success?

 At many different points throughout my life, I thought I knew exactly what I wanted from my life and exactly what success would be for me.
 But gradually, that definition always changed.
-It’s disheartening to continually enter phases of my life where I don’t know what I want to do professionally, but I’m still early in my career, so I’m mostly okay with it.

 Our yardstick for success is constantly changing as we gain new life experiences.
 As a college student or recent college grad, you shouldn’t expect to have your life planned out.
 Leave room for spontaneity and room to change your mind about what you want.
 Let your life lead you in new directions, new career paths, new relationships.